browserengineering/book/book/visual-effects.md

                 self.rect.right(), self.rect.bottom() - scroll))
 ```

-[^not-savelayer]: Note: `Save` is not the same as `SaveLayer` (which will
-be introduced later in this chapter). `Save` just saves off parameters;
-`SaveLayer` creates am entirely new canvas.

 Note how the background image is painted *before* children, just like
 `background-color`.[^paint-order]

 ::: {.further}
-Notice that the background image is also drawn after the background
-color.
-One interesting question to ask about this is:
-if the image paints on top of the background color, what's the point of
-painting the background color in the presence of a background image?
-One
-reason is *transparency*, which we'll get to in a bit.

-Another is that the
-background image may not have the same [*intrinsic size*][intrinsic-size] as
+As we've seen, background images may not have the same
-the element it's associated with.
-There are a lot of options
+[*intrinsic size*][intrinsic-size] as the element it's associated with.
+There
-in the specification for the different ways to account for
+are a lot of options in the specification for the different ways to account for
 this, via CSS properties like [`background-size`][background-size] and
 [`background-repeat`][background-repeat].